 Summary: Inappropriate internet and social networking communication is unprofessional and may be a source of liability and embarrassment for individuals and institutions.
+Trainees includes both residents and fellows.

-UCFCOM supports the proper use of social media and recognizes the need to manage the use of social media in the workplace to protect the reputation of the College, participating hospitals and clinical sites as well as to ensure the privacy of their staff, faculty and patients.
-This policy establishes the standards to ensure that use of social media by all Residents is appropriate and consistent, and that personal use of social media does not interfere with work responsibilities.
+The Consortium supports the proper use of social media and recognizes the need to manage the use of social media in the workplace to protect the reputation of UCF COM, all participating hospitals and clinical sites as well as to ensure the privacy of their staff, faculty and patients.
+This policy establishes the standards to ensure that use of social media by all trainees is appropriate and consistent, and that personal use of social media does not interfere with work responsibilities.